In This Article

 - 20 ใ words.
 Self-explanatory.

-In total I have created six separate Anki decks (collections)—three for each of the two main worksheets: one with only the Thai script on the front, one with only Thai transliteration on the front and one with only the English meaning on the front.
+For all worksheets I created three separate decks—one with only the Thai script on the front, one with only Thai transliteration on the front and one with only the English meaning on the front.
 Having all three is useful, because you don’t really know a word until you can recall it in both directions.
 Ideally, you will learn to read Thai sooner than later and the transliterated deck will become unnecessary but until then it can be very helpful.

 Now onto the many great resources I found around the Web.